AJH914/cis3760/README.md

 Usage of the `--html` is equivalent of running `htmlparser` prior to `coursesearch`.
 As a result, the initial search will take longer than normal.

+### Testing

+You can run the full test suite (covering coursesearch and htmlparser) by running the following command:
+`python3 -m unittest discover -s tests`

 ## JSON Formating

 ### JSON format for a course section